 Moon jars were first created in February 2012 by a group of three people who very much have the same mentality as you and I – living a thrifty life means living a better life.
 You can read more about their story here.

 As an adult, you too will benefit by adopting a moon jar mentality.
 Because children often learn financial habits by watching their parents, you can pass along your good habits to your children while improving your own financial situation!

 Teaching my children to live thrifty as I do is very important to me, even if they are only 2 and 3 years old.
 The development of a realistic family budget is a hallmark of financial health, and this is the first step to implement when adopting a moon jar mentality.

-You can read more about exactly how to create a budget (and see examples of mine!) by clicking here.
+You can even read more about exactly how to create a budget (and see examples of mine!)

 Having a budget can help you to make better financial decisions regarding spending, saving and giving.
 It can also help you to identify ways to cut back on spending so that more money can be allocated for saving and giving.
 Some people approach budgeting from the standpoint of being hopeful.
 For example, you may hope that your income would be at a certain rate, but if you look at the historical pattern, you will see that your income may fall short of that hope.
 Being realistic about income as well as expenses can help you to more effectively manage your finances.

-Ask Kids to Contribute Their Ideas for Budgetary Savings
+Ask Kids to Contribute Their Ideas for Saving Money

 Part of the moon jar mentality involves cutting back on spending so that more funds can be used for savings and giving.
 Your kids directly contribute to spending, and this means that they should be included in a family conversation regarding budgetary savings.
 Talk to your kids about how they use money by keeping lights on in rooms they are not in, spending money at restaurants instead of enjoying meals at home and more.
 When kids are included in the conversation, they often are willing to contribute personal effort to saving money for the family.
 In addition, they may even come up with some great ways to save money that you have not yet thought about.